What are the repayments on a £5 million mortgage?

 Interest Rates

 The interest rate on your mortgage significantly influences your monthly repayments.
 A lower interest rate means reduced payments, but the rate you receive will depend on various factors, including your financial situation, mortgage type, and the lender’s criteria.
-Some private banks and specialist lenders may offer more competitive rates for larger loans, such as £5 million.
-Since these mortgages are typically customised, working with an expert adviser ensures you access the best options available.

 Loan-to-Value (LTV) Ratio